 Many scientific questions remain about both human induced pluripotent stem cells (hiPSCs) and human embryonic stem cells (hESCs).
 There is considerable disagreement among scientists about how these two types of cells may compare in terms of safety and likely effectiveness (‘efficacy’) in future cell therapies.

 As with organ transplants, cells transplanted into the body may be rejected by the patient’s immune system.
-Since hiPSCs can be made from the patient’s own skin, it is hoped that reprogramming can provide a source of patient-specific specialized cells that would be recognized by the patient’s body and would not be rejected.
+Since hiPSCs can be made from the patient’s own cells, e.g. skin cells, it is hoped that reprogramming can provide a source of patient-specific specialized cells that would be recognized by the patient’s body and would not be rejected.
 However, producing tailor-made cells to treat individual patients would be a time-consuming, slow process and is likely to be costly.
 Many scientists believe it is more likely that large banks of cells with different immune properties will be created so that acceptable matches can be found for most patients.
 These cell banks could contain cells made from hESCs or hiPSCs.

 Safety standards for cells used in patients